 - Our favorite rear-mounted bike seat: The Thule Yepp Maxi*

-- Learn more about rear bike seats: Ultimate Guide to Rear-Mounted Bike Seats.
+- Learn more about rear bike seats: Ultimate Guide to Kids Bike Seats

 Also known as trail-a-bikes, trailer-cycles are an attachment to the rear of an adult bike that allows a child to pedal along.
 This is a great option for kids ages 3 and up because it allows them to get exercise and feel involved in the outing.
 The weight and length of the set-up can take some getting used to.